CheyenneMDavid/CakesRUs/README.md

 ## Conclusion

 Using regex is useful and unlike APIs, regex is free.
 But it can validate something incorrectly because it only searches to see if something meets the criteria of what it would look like, if it were to exist.
 But this is not proof of that thing existing.
-So although APIs may cost, they would be more accurate.
+So although APIs may cost, they would be of greater benefit.

 ___